ryanmmhmm/packaging-problem/readme.md

 Please run bundle from root of repo to install rake and minitest

 # Tests:
-This program was developing using minitest TDD methodologies and tests can be run using the  > rake command in the root directory of the repository.
+This program was developing using minitest TDD methodologies.

 All required files to run this program are included in the repo.